 “Don Quixote is a noble, intelligent, highly imaginative and articulate but fanatically moralistic and pious gentleman who has become inebriated to the point of insanity by the idea of devoting his life to the imperial religious heroism and chaste love he ﬁnds commanded by sacred Scripture tinctured by classical moral philosophy.
 In other words, the ﬁgure and the deeds and the animating beliefs of Don Quixote represent a grotesquely caricatured, and thus appropriately veiled, portrait of the fanaticism to which militant “modern” religion can lead.”

 And this all comes down to us through several layers of ambiguity collected from historical annals, scraps and fragments, eyewitness testimony, Arabic histories, translators, and compilers.
-Whereas books like the Bible make vain attempts to bridge the gulf that exists between literature and, Don Quixote makes it painfully apparent that logos is always framed and colored by an author’s aesthetic whims, thus posing challenges to people who propound the inerrant sacredness in written stories.
+Whereas books like the Bible make vain attempts to bridge the gulf that exists between colorful literature and bland reality, Don Quixote makes it painfully apparent that logos is always framed and colored by an author’s aesthetic whims, thus posing challenges to people who propound the inerrant sacredness in written stories.